 With Freud’s challenge to free will, it is little wonder that psychoanalysis has been the object of so much controversy.
-This course examines the basic principles and models of Freudian psychoanalytic theory.
+In this classical psychoanalytic theory course, Dr. Michael J. Gerson examines the basic principles and models of Freudian psychoanalytic theory.
+The course begins with a review of the theory’s presuppositions of psychological determinism, consciousness, motivation, and a genetic approach, and then describes and discusses, in depth, the dynamic-economic, topographic, structural, adaptive, and genetic models of the theory.

 As a result of this learning activity, the participant will be able to: